corentin-c/SpotifyAutoPatcher/README.md

 - Cannot patch a version of Spotify installed from an APK
 - Doesn't allow you to choose which patches are applied
 - Doesn't allow you to save the patched APK
-- Cannot uninstall Spotify before you install the patched version, you have to do it manually

 ## Used projects